-I launched it into the air.
-I was immediately covered in engine oil.
-Much laughter.
+I launched it into the air and was immediately covered in engine oil to much laughter.
 Someone threw me a rag.
 After that, wet finger in air, I checked the wind direction several times before even spitting.

 At sea the Mexicans felt out of reach and free.
 A spirit of anarchy seeped in.
 Their constant refrain when anything or anyone annoyed them was: “over the side”.